udhos/gateboard/README.md

 $ cat repo.yaml
 - kind: mem
   name: mem1 # name is used for metrics
+- kind: mem
+  name: mem2 # pick distinct names for multiple instances of the same kind

 - kind: mongo
   name: mongo1 # name is used for metrics
   mongo: